 How to Consolidate Debt Wisely

-• Simplifies multiple payments into one
+Combines multiple payments into one

-• Reduces monthly payment amounts
+Lowers monthly payment amounts in some cases

 Types of Debt Consolidation Options